AlanDeSmet/TIS-100-Hackers-Guide/src/index.markdown

    * [Assembly](assembly.html) is designed to carefully document the exact behavior of TIS-100 solutions, with an eye towards supporting emulators.

+       * [Graphics Display](display.html) documents the interface to the "visualization module"

    * [Save File Format](save.html) documents how TIS-100 saves solutions on disk.
 This may be useful to emulators wishing to load or create compatible save games.